SoloMazer/ztl/README.md

-# mathVault
+# ztl
-This repository stores my personal university notes, all written in [typst](https://typst.app/).
+This repository uses nix to build a bash script to manage [typst](https://typst.app/)-powered zettelkasten vaults.
 The nix flake manages all required dependencies and builds `ztl`, a custom command-line tool for managing the vault.
 I have used [basalt-lib](https://github.com/GabrielDTB/basalt-lib) typst package to create a zettelkasten structure similar to the popular obsidian app.